ng-docs/angular-cn/aio/content/guide/http.md

 The lambda function `() => 3` passed during the creation of the `HttpContextToken` serves two purposes:

 1. It lets TypeScript infer the type of this token:
    `HttpContextToken<number>`
-    The request context is type-safe &mdash;reading a token from a request's context returns a value of the appropriate type.
+   The request context is type-safe —reading a token from a request's context returns a value of the appropriate type.

 1. It sets the default value for the token.
    This is the value that the request context returns if no other value was set for this token.
    Using a default value avoids the need to check if a particular value is set.

 ### Setting context values when making a request